Patient Engagement Programme - Kent and Medway Medical School

 Meet the Patient Engagement Team

-The Patient Engagement programme is led by one of our Senior Lecturers, Dr Tim Collins, who works with our Patient Engagement Coordinator, Lizzie Holland.
+The Patient Engagement programme is led by one of our Senior Lecturers, Dr Tim Collins, who works with our Patient Engagement Coordinator, Lizzie Holland and Course Assistant, Charlotte Russell.

 Patient Engagement contact details (generally Monday- Friday office hours):